NSoiffer/MathCAT/docs/users.md

 MathCAT's navigation is the same in Word and in a browser.

+While navigating an expression, "control+c" copies the MathML for the current node in NVDA.

 ## Option List
 The options are listed below.
 Most options allow only a limited set of values and those are indicated in the options.